Core Concepts

 2. Markdown links in the body — for prose context.

 A well-linked record has both.
-Frontmatter links are how braingent_find walks the graph; Markdown links are how a human reading the page gets to the next thing.
+Frontmatter links are how braingent_find and braingent recall use for retrieval; Markdown links are how a human reading the page gets to the next thing.

 Where to go next